-Learn more about loading indicators
+Learn more about loading indicators and UX design

-How to use one in Framer
+How to get started with loading animation in Framer

 In Framer, you can find a ready-to-use loading indicator in the Insert Menu.
 Search for the Loading Indicator Default Component and insert it in your project.
 Once it is inserted there are a few different ways to use it.
 One of the most powerful features of the component in the built-in timeout function.
 Place the loading indicator in a frame, set the duration to Timeout, and use the connector to transition to a different frame on Timeout.
 You can also select the style of your loading indicator.
 In the properties panel next to Indicator, pick from Dots, iOS, or Material.